platformsh/platformsh-docs/docs/src/guides/symfony/getting-started/next-steps.md

 ## Local development

-Once Symfony has been deployed on Platform.sh, you need to set up a local development environment to begin making revisions.
+Once Symfony has been deployed on Platform.sh, you might want to set up a local development environment.
 For more information, consult the [Symfony local development guides](../local).

 ## Use Redis component